-Sue: Yeah, cos she was a stunner when she had her teeth in, wasn’t she?
+Sue: Yeah, cos she’s a stunner when she has her teeth in.

 Sue and Nicol: Yay!

-K9 returns with the Avitron stuck to his mouth.
+K9 returns with the Avatron stuck to his mouth.

 Sue: Good boy, K9!

-Nicol: He’s a retriever.
-Why can’t you do that, Buffy?
-Our front lawn is covered with stupid birds and you barely even notice them.
+Nicol: Why can’t our dog do that?
+Our lawn is littered with stupid birds and Buffy barely notices them.

-The Doctor returns the inert weapon to the Captain.
+The Doctor returns the inert pet to the Captain.

-Sue: But it’s electronic.
-Surely he could just fix it?
+Sue: But if it’s electronic, surely he could just fix it?

-Me: It is an ex-parrot.
-This parrot is no more!
-He has ceased to be!
+Me: It’s an ex-parrot.
+That parrot is no more.
+It has ceased to be.

-Talking of walking, the episode concludes with the Doctor being forced to walk the plank.
+The episode concludes with the Doctor forced to walk the plank.

 Sue: This is getting a bit silly, now.